open-telemetry/opentelemetry-dotnet/src/OpenTelemetry.Instrumentation.AspNetCore/README.md

     recommended buckets by default for `http.server.request.duration`.
 This applies to all targeted frameworks.

-## Activity and http.server.request.duration details
+## Activity Duration and http.server.request.duration metric details

 `Activity.Duration` and `http.client.request.duration` values represents the
 time used to handle an inbound HTTP request as measured at the hosting layer of